 In other cases, applications may be limited to the individual worker for whom disclosure is sought, where they will not be permitted to authorise a third party to apply for them.
 For example, where someone has recently lived in the United States, third party representatives or prospective UK employers cannot apply.
 In these cases, only the individual can apply, including US citizens and permanent residents, as well as non-citizens and non-residents, provided they have lived in the USA for a minimum period of 12 months.

 In cases where a criminal record certificate is not needed as part of any visa requirement, either because the person is already present in the UK or does not need to apply for a work visa, you may ask that individual to get a check in the country they are from, or have lived and worked in.
-Alternatively, you may ask them for permission to get an overseas criminal record check on their behalf, although whether you will be permitted to do this will depend on the country in question and the rules for that country as set out under the guidance.
+Employers should inform prospective employees of this requirement and may assist in the process, but the primary responsibility typically lies with the applicant.

-How do apply for an overseas criminal record check?
+How to apply for an overseas criminal record check

 The majority of countries have procedures for the issuing of criminal record certificates (also known as certificates of good character or certificates of good conduct) to their own citizens and to third country nationals living there.
 However, the application process can vary from country to country, where an application must either be made directly to the relevant authority in that country, or the relevant embassy or High Commission in the UK.